pepa65/pure-ftpd/README.md

-# Setup for Computer Science FTP at CRICS
+# Batch setup for Virtual Users over a directory and email the details

 * Repo additions: `README.md _pure-ftpd.conf purecsv lspdb.v lspdb.zig lspdb.c lspdb`
   - `README.md`: Instructions for install and usage.
-  - `_pure-ftpd.conf`: Configuration for Virtual Users.
+  - `_pure-ftpd.conf`: Ready-made configuration for Virtual Users.
   - `purecsv`: Setup virtual accounts and mail out details.
   - `lspdb.v`, `lspdb.zig` and `lspdb.c`: Sources for `lspdb`.
   - `lspdb`: Binary to list all entries in a PureDB database like `/etc/pureftpd.pdb`.
-* Files that will be added on the user side: `.netrc` and `pure.csv`
+* Files that need to be added by the user for deployment: `.netrc` and `pure.csv`
 * **There is also a `.deb` package `pure-ftpd`, but its default locations are different!**

 ## Prep for building